marat-iliyasov/marat-iliyasov.github.io/publications.markdown

 2019 Report. **"[Radicalization in Russia.
 The roots and causes of Islamist radicalization in Russia: the state's response](http://grease.eui.eu/wp-content/uploads/sites/8/2019/10/Russia-Report.pdf)."**

-2019 **"[Nation and Religion-Reflections on Europe, the MENA Region and South Asia] (with Triandafyllidou, A., H. Gülalp, G., Mahajan, and E. Racius) (http://grease.eui.eu/wp-content/uploads/sites/8/2019/05/GREASE-concept-paper_D1.3_Nation-and-Religion_30May2019_FINAL1-2.pdf)."**
+2019 **"[Nation and Religion-Reflections on Europe, the MENA Region and South Asia](http://grease.eui.eu/wp-content/uploads/sites/8/2019/05/GREASE-concept-paper_D1.3_Nation-and-Religion_30May2019_FINAL1-2.pdf)." (with Triandafyllidou, A., H. Gülalp, G., Mahajan, and E. Racius)**

 2013 **"Odds and Peculiarities of Family Life in the Caucasus."** In Sipaviciene, Audra, and Rita Augutiene (eds.). *Handbook for Social Workers*.
 Vilnius: Baltijos kopija, 99-125.